Pori-101/Fake-Review-Detection-using-Aspect-Based-Sentiment-Analysis-and-Graph-Convolutional-Networks/README.md

 Unnecessary attributes are removed to streamline the data for analysis.

 ### Required Libraries and Modules
-To run the code, you'll need the following libraries and modules installed: \n pandas \n numpy \n scikit-learn \n torch \n transformers \n pickle \n
+To run the code, you'll need the following libraries and modules installed: pandas, numpy, scikit-learn, torch, transformers, pickle, nltk, spacy

 Install required libraries using pip3 install command